grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Hemi gave one final smack against the release lever with the wrench.

 He heard a pop, and water falling into the escape trunk.
 Hemi quickly leaned over and slapped his ear against the damp steel of the escape trunk.
 He could hear the mine bumping as it lifted away out of it.
 "It opened!
 Full throttle!
 Any direction!
 Get us away from here!"
+The electric motor behind Hemi wound up, and the sudden acceleration almost rolled him off his feet.

 [//]: # (### The _Grackle_ is exploded; the Gnat is sinking)

-The electric motor behind Hemi wound up, and the sudden acceleration almost rolled him off his feet.

-[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

 Shakes lowered his head and tried to see up through the tiny viewport.
 Above the _Gnat_, the water was lighter.
 He saw a dark shadow pass through the light.

 "Blow the tanks!"
 Hemi yelled from the rear of the sub.